It’s that party season again. The season to be jolly!

-This Christmas Survival Guide will give you some ideas for what to avoid and what fabulous healthy and delicious choices you can make in order for you to look good and feel healthy in January
+This Christmas Survival Guide is here to help you not just survive, but thrive during the holidays.
+It will give you fabulous healthy and delicious choices you can make in order for you to look good and feel healthy in January

 These Are the Fundamentals: